mitcdh/docker-build-certs/README.md

 The script within the container supports several environment variables to customize the generated certificates:

 - `CA_CN`: Common Name for the Certificate Authority.
 Default is "CertificateCA".
-- `CERTIFICATE_CN`: Common Name for the learner's certificate.
+- `CERTIFICATE_CN`: Common Name for the certificate.
 Default is "certificate".
-- `CERTIFICATE_SAN`: Subject Alternative Names for the learner's certificate.
+- `CERTIFICATE_SAN`: Subject Alternative Names for the certificate.
 Should be a comma-separated list.
 Default is "certificate".
 - `DAYS_VALID`: Number of days the certificate is valid.
 Default is 365.

 You can set these environment variables using the `-e` flag in the `docker run` command.
 For example: